First Floor Student Learning Space

 Opening the highly popular Silent Study Zone on the fourth floor last year gave students a quiet place to concentrate without distraction; the completed first floor spaces will give students a much-needed creative space for collaborative success.

+Follow the progress of the first floor renovation by visiting us on Facebook.
 You can give students new collaborative spaces on the Main Library's first floor by making a gift to Library Capital Improvement.